FlorianButz/DynamicWin/README.md

 After that you can run DynamicWin and test your extension.
 This was of course a very bare bones example.

 > [!TIP]
 > It's best to look at the widgets that are already in DynamicWin and learn from them.
-You can also check out

 <br>
 Here is a small list of current UIObjects that can be used to make the widget creation process easier.